 No commercial buildings are proposed.
-Bicycle parking is provided at recreational facilities and an internal bicycle storage room for resident use is provided at the clubhouse.
+Bicycle parking is provided at recreational facilities proposed in this phase of development.

 The applicant and/or the applicant's heirs, successors, or assignees [46]39. shall contribute toward and participate in the construction of certain additional off-site transportation improvements as identified hereinafter.
-These improvements shall be funded and constructed through the formation of a road club that will include the applicant, the Montgomery Ward's Brandywine Distribution Center, the Brandywine Commerce Center, the Mattawoman-Brandywine Commerce Center, the Brandywine Business Park, the Brandywine/301 Industrial Park, the Hampton CDZ, and other property owners in the area designated as Employment Area "C" in the Subregion V Master Plan, as well as any properties along US 301/MD 5 between T.B. (the intersection of US 301 and MD 5 in Prince George's County) and Mattawoman Creek, and any other properties for which participation is deemed necessary by the Planning Board.
+These improvements shall be funded and constructed through the formation of a road club that will include the applicant, the Montgomery Ward's Brandywine , Distribution Center, the Brandywine Commerce Center, the Mattawoman-Brandywine Commerce Center. the Brandywine Business Park, the Brandywine/301 Industrial Park, the Hampton CDZ, and other property owners in the area designated as Employment Area "C" in the Subregion V Master Plan, as well as any properties along US 301/MD 5 between T.B. (the intersection of US 301 and MD 5 in Prince George's County) and Mattawoman Creek, and any other properties for which participation is deemed necessary by the Planning Board.
 For development on the subject property, the applicant's sole funding responsibility toward the construction of these off-site transportation improvements shall be the payment of the following: